Cyb10101/php-dev/README.md

     volumes:
       - .:/app
+      # Note: The docker socket is optional if no node container is needed
       - /var/run/docker.sock:/var/run/docker.sock:ro
       - ~/.ssh:/home/application/.ssh:ro
       # Note: /home/application/.ssh will be copied to /root/.ssh if is empty or not exists